 In April, Harlow Carr’s Streamside garden comes alive with the sunny yellow hue of marsh marigold and the unfurling of ferns, followed by early primulas.
 The spring display of specialist specimens of fritillaria and alpine primulas in the Alpine House is a particular highlight.
 Meanwhile, the woodland that occupies half of Harlow Carr’s 58 acres is flushed with trilliums, dog’s tooth violets and pulmonaria and many varieties of magnolias and rhododendrons.

-Hyde Hall's major investment projects near completion this spring, and work begins to create beautiful new horticulture in the Hilltop area.
+Work continues on the landscaping in the Hilltop area – look out for the alliums that were planted last year.
 In the meantime, there will be plenty to find around the Hilltop Garden on the Spring Trail, including the delightful pink and white blossom of Malus ‘Butterball’, fragrant Viburnum x burkwoodii ‘Anne Russell’ and double-headed Narcissus ‘Thalia’.
-In late spring, look out for rich blue spires of camassi,a with its striking star-shaped flowers on tall stems.
+In late spring, look out for rich blue spires of camassia, with its striking star-shaped flowers on tall stems.

 RHS Garden Rosemoor, Devon

-Work begins this spring to transform the Spiral Garden into the new Cool Garden to a design by RHS Chelsea Flower Show gold medallist Jo Thompson.
-Set to open in 2019, the garden will feature a pastel planting scheme in shades of blue and white in contrast with the nearby Hot Garden.
+Come and see how we are transforming the Spiral Garden into the new Cool Garden to a design by RHS Chelsea Flower Show gold medallist Jo Thompson.
+Set to open this year, the garden will feature a pastel planting scheme in shades of blue and white in contrast with the nearby Hot Garden.

 Across the garden, more than 40,000 spring-flowering bulbs have been planted for an even more spectacular display this spring, including 10,000 Narcissus and Camassia through the newly established Devon apple orchard.
 The apple orchards themselves put on a show as they burst into blossom, along with the Japanese cherries planted throughout the garden.
 Then in late spring, the wildflower meadows become a dazzling display of buttercups.
 Look closely when visiting the wildlife pond near the Learning Centre, too, for the signs of new amphibian life – tadpoles in early spring and later, perhaps young frogs.